EHSRB-BSRSE-Bioinformatics/MutSeqR/README.md

                   )
 ```

-If you choose not to supply an interval list of target regions, then you must supply
-both the species and the genome assembly version for your reference genome using the
-'species' and 'genome' parameters respectively.
-The function will browse BSgenome
-\link[BSgenome]{available.genomes} for the appropriate reference genome and install
-the corresponding package.
-Context information will be extracted from the installed
+If you choose not to supply an interval list of target regions, then you must supply both the species and the genome assembly version for your reference genome using the 'species' and 'genome' parameters respectively.
+The function will browse BSgenome [BSgenome::available.genomes](https://www.rdocumentation.org/packages/BSgenome/versions/1.40.1/topics/available.genomes) for the appropriate reference genome and install the corresponding package.
+Context information will be extracted from the installed BSgenome object.
-BSgenome object.
 BSgenome offers genomes with masked sequences.
-If you wish to use
-the masked version of the genome, set 'masked_BS_genome' to TRUE.
+If you wish to use the masked version of the genome, set 'masked_BS_genome' to TRUE.

 ```{r}
 library(MutSeqR)